-As parents, we always want to keep our children safe no matter where they are, who they’re with, or what they’re doing.
-But when it comes to riding safely in the car, a lot of parents are unsure and wondering about the do’s and don’ts of car seat safety.
-A common question that parents ask is “When should my child turn forward-facing in their car seat?”
+As parents, we always want to keep our children safe.
+When it comes to riding safely in the car, many parents are unsure and wondering about the do’s and don’ts of car seat safety.
+A common question that parents ask is, “When should my child turn forward-facing in their car seat?”
 With it being summertime and everyone traveling on the road, we thought this is the perfect time to explain why car seats should be rear-facing until age 2 and talk about the TurnAfter2 campaign!

 Why should my child’s car seat be rear-facing until age 2?

 In 2011, the American Academy of Pediatrics (AAP) said children should remain in a rear-facing seat until they are at least two years of age.
 Or until they reach the highest weight or height allowed by their car safety seat manufacturer.
 Why is that?
 When rear-facing, a child’s head, neck, and spine are all supported by the car seat during an accident.
 Instead of having their head thrown violently away from their body from a frontal car crash, their head is cradled in their car seat.
 This is the best way to avoid major brain and spinal cord injuries.